mauroxavierneto/final_fight_cmm2/README.md

 Changelog:

+2021-07-11
+- Fixed Haggar voice when supplex the enemy sometimes
+- Fixed enemies changing when burned
+- Implemented player dying and falling from the sky

 2021-07-10
 - Implemented weapons control for Haggar and Cody
 - Fixed drop weapons
 - Fixed some animations on players and weapons
-- Fixed enemies freezed when hurted by weapons
-- Implemented enemies dead when Damnd dies

 2021-07-09
 - Implemented player weapons: katana, knife and pipe